 Co Loa Citadel Festival

-Among the very old days of the country, under the government of King An Duong Vuong (Thuc Phan), Vietnam was called Au Lac.
+From the very old days of the country, under the government of King An Duong Vuong (Thuc Phan), Vietnam was called Au Lac.
 The King decided to build Co Loa (located at Dong Anh District, Hanoi at present time) as the country’s royal palace.

 To commemorate the event when An Duong Vuong started moving into the citadel, residents of 12 hamlets belonging to Co Loa as well as 7 other communes around the region held Co Loa Citadel Festival within a 10 day period—from the 6th to 16th day of the first Lunar month.

-On the 5th day, at the afternoon, all of the eight communes hold a ceremony with incense offering at the communal house.
-Meanwhile, at An Duong Vuong Temple, the same ritual is held by the most respected elder among 8 communes, with revision of An Duong Vuong’s accomplishments and merits.
+On the 5th day, in the afternoon, all of the eight communes hold a ceremony with incense offering at the communal house.
+Meanwhile, at An Duong Vuong Temple, the same ritual is held by the most respected elder among 8 communes, with the revision of An Duong Vuong’s accomplishments and merits.
 On the next day—the official festive day—a procession in which the funeral oration, incense burner and stone tablet are taken from the elder’s house to Upper Temple is carried out.
 This settlement will be positioned in front of the two altars later on.

 Co Loa Citadel Festival